hiremenowplease/flumine/TEST.md

 ### Your Task

 - Clone the repository to your local machine
-- install the dependancies with poetry
+- install the dependencies with poetry.
 - Checkout the `dev` branch and create a NEW branch from it with your name.
 - Locate the broken test.
+Do not change any of the code in the tests.
 - Implement the `update_exposure_settings` method so that the tests passes - you will need to use `get_remote_exposures` to get the updated exposure settings.
 - Submit a PR with your changes to the `dev` branch.